KRLGroup/Clustered-Compositional-Explanations/README.md

 **python3 scripts/compare_heuristics.py**

 It prints the timing and the visited states of the selected heuristics (mmesh, cfh, none ).
-The description of the parameters is the same of the ones of the `run_clustering.py` script.
+The description of the parameters is the same as the ones of the `run_clustering.py` script.

 ```